ctwoolsey/ember-paper-react/CONTRIBUTING.md

  uses:
 1. Allows no wrapping of component children
 2. Allows children to support dynamic ember code like `{{each}}`
+3. Use when the react component will create a portal to display component information.
 > * extend from: BaseInElementRender
 > * place rendering code in component file
 > ```angular2html